EMJzero/COaT_Project/README.md

 ### Results

 A major decision to be made during the process is where to place the floating point to fixed point conversion.
-Since generating appropriate test values and verifying test results with the conversion **not** synthesized proved challenging (I am still exploring this possibility), note that **all the following results and those in the repository assume that the conversion is synthesied** and the I/O of with the design is performed with floating point values.
+Since generating appropriate test values and verifying test results with the conversion **not** synthesized proved challenging (I am still exploring this possibility), note that **all the following results and those in the repository assume that the conversion is synthesized** and the I/O with the design is performed with floating point values.

 The latest comprehensive list of measured performance metrics on the various test can be reviewed here:<br>
 [--> link to the excel document <--](https://polimi365-my.sharepoint.com/:x:/g/personal/10669641_polimi_it/EQ8R5ElhK_BKmf_rSk1-DioBY5HdXF9fdG_eAb6Fkf4CdQ?e=v3GLxB)